 There are now over 15,500 e-cigarette flavors and 200 cigar flavors, and more keep coming.
 These flavored tobacco products undermine San Jose’s efforts to reduce youth tobacco use:

-Tobacco companies also continue to aggressively market menthol-favored cigarettes to kids, Blacks and other demographic groups as they have for decades.
+Tobacco companies also continue to aggressively market menthol-favored cigarettes to kids, Blacks Americans and other demographic groups as they have for decades.
 Youth smokers are more likely to use menthol cigarettes than any other age group.
 Menthol cigarettes pose a tremendous public health threat — they make it easier to start smoking and harder to quit.

-Blacks smoke menthol cigarettes at high rates and quit smoking at lower rates, and Black men have high death rates from lung cancer.
+Black smokers smoke menthol cigarettes at high rates and quit smoking at lower rates, and Black men have high death rates from lung cancer.
 That’s why the NAACP and others want to restrict the sale of menthol cigarettes — because they disproportionately hurt Black communities.